-The possession of non FDA approved nicotine delivery devices or other tobacco products or tobacco related to cigarettes, cigarette holders, smokeless tobacco, electronic cigarettes, vape pens, gum, mints, breath strips, nicotine hand gel, dissolvable tobacco, pipes, lighters, matches, and papers is prohibited on school property.
+The possession of non FDA approved nicotine delivery devices or other tobacco products or tobacco related to cigarettes, cigarette holders,

-Notification to sports & activity directors In addition to the penalty, the products will be confiscated & destroyed by the paraphernalia, including but not limited Dean of Students and/or administrator.
+In addition to the penalty, the products will be confiscated & destroyed by the paraphernalia, including but not limited Dean of Students and/or administrator.
 MIAA Penalty

-Second Offense

-Up to 3 days In House Suspension Parent Notification
+Second Offense Up to 3 days In House Suspension Parent Notification Notification to sports & activity directors In addition to the penalty, the products

-Notification to sports & activity directors In addition to the penalty, the products will be confiscated & destroyed by the Dean of Students and/or administrator.
-MIAA Penalty will be confiscated & destroyed by the Dean of Students and/or administrator.
-MIAA Penalty q) Inappropriate Bus Conduct.
+In addition to the penalty, the products will be confiscated & destroyed by the Dean of Students and/or administrator.
+MIAA Penalty

-Third Offense (and all subsequent Offenses) 2 days Out of School Suspension Parent Notification Notification to sports & activity directors In addition to the penalty, the products r) False Alarm
+Third Offense (and all subsequent Offenses) 2 days Out of School Suspension Parent Notification Notification to sports & activity directors In addition to the penalty, the products will be confiscated & destroyed by the t) False Alarm